NonDairyNeutrino/Thesis/defense/paper/manuscript.typ

 = Introduction

-The issue is simple: calculations take time, and we only have so much of it.
+Whether it is due to the amount of data that needs to be processed, or the accuracy needed in a simulation, the problems addressed in computational science can take significant time to solve via numerical methods i.e. the runtime.
+While this time has been reduced by improvements to the time needed to execute a single calculation, these improvements are decreasing.
-Heuristically, the total time needed for all calculations to finish depends on both the number of calculations needed to be done, and the number of calculations that can finish in some time.
+Another method to reduce the runtime is to increase the number of calculations that are done at the same time i.e. calculating in parallel.
-To minimize the total time, either the number of calculations needs to be minimized, the number of calculations per time needs to be maximized, or both.
-This work focuses on the latter.

-While the speed of computers has increased significantly, the most recent advances have seen diminishing returns in reducing the time needed for a single calculation.
-Parallel computing allows multiple calculations to finish in the same amount of time as a single calculation, thus increasing the number of calculations that can occur per time.
-For scientific problems concerning both space and time, parallelism has reduced the time needed to the spatial part of the problem, leaving the temporal component to still be done sequentially.
+Though many problems in computational science simulate processes which evolve over time, which has traditionally been unable to be parallelized.
-Parallel-in-Time Integration (PinT) allows the dynamics of the problem to be calculated in parallel along with the spatial behavior, thus further reducing the time needed.
+The field of Parallel-in-Time Integration (PinT) allows the dynamics of a problem to be calculated in parallel, thus reducing the amount of time needed to solve the problem.

 Even though PinT allows every dimension of problem to be calculated simultaneously, the speedup factor is still limited by how many calculations can happen simultaneously.
 A single central processing unit (CPU), at the time of writing, can execute about ten calculations at the same time.
 On the other hand, a single graphics processing unit (GPU) can execute about ten thousand calculations at the same time.
-Likewise, multiple machines can be used to distribute calculations among them, which are similar executed simultaneously.
+For even further parallelization, calculations can be distributed over a cluster of machines, resulting in parallelism that is only limited by the size of the cluster.
-The use of GPUs and distributed systems of machines together offers a foundation on which an arbitrarily large problem could be solved.
+The use of GPUs and distributed systems of machines together offers a foundation on which an arbitrarily large problem could be solved in minimal time.

 It's not uncommon for available hardware to provide more power than what's needed for a problem to only be spatially parallelized.
 For example, a simulation of a wave could discretize space to a degree such that any higher resolution would not provide a significant increase in accuracy, and to satisfy the Courant-Friedrichs-Lewy condition (CFL), time must be discretized to a similar degree.
 Modern high-performance computing (HPC) systems can execute all calculations for all spatial intervals simultaneously while having compute capability left over.